Kickball Rules And Regulations

 - Players can score points for their team by running around the bases and reaching home plate.

 - If a fielder commits a penalty, a kicker may be awarded a base.
-If a batter commits a penalty, he may be called out.
+If a batter commits a penalty, they may be called out.

-- Each base is 60 ft apart and the distance from home plate to second is 84 ft and 10 1/4 inches, with the pitching rubber right in the center.
+- Each base is 60 feet apart, and the distance from home plate to second is 84 feet and 10 1/4 inches, with the pitching rubber right in the center.

 - The ball is usually red and 10 inches in diameter.

 Kickball is played between two teams consisting of between five and 15 players.
 It is typically played on a softball or baseball field, but any surface can be used as long as four bases are available.
 In kickball, there are no strikeouts, leading off the base by runners, or stealing.
 The defense is not allowed to peg a runner to get them out; a runner is considered out if their kick is caught on a fly, they are tagged out by the ball, or they are forced out at a base.

 Where do kickers run in kickball?

 In kickball, like baseball, kickers who make a successful kick (as in, one that is not a foul ball or caught out) run to first base.
 First base is located to the right of home plate on a kickball diamond and is approximately 60 feet from home plate in advanced kickball leagues.
 If a kicker successfully reaches first base, they can either remain safe there or try to make it to second or third base if the ball has not yet been retrieved.